Zeb Achonu

 Film & TV Editor

-A highly experienced, London based freelance film and TV editor.
+Award winning, London based freelance film and TV editor.
 With over twenty years experience in the broadcast industry, I have worked across various genres but currently focus on documentary and drama.

 I am a member of the British Film Editors guild, and a member of BAFTA.
 I also regularly speak on panels about post production, diversity and navigating the industry.